Back to Freepik Calendar

 Easter egg hunts, family reunions, Cadbury chocolate eggs, New York City’s Easter Parade

 The traditions during Easter have evolved over the years, especially since the 19th century.
-For example, one of the most typical traditions from this time in countries such as the United Kingdom is the egg hunt, in which children of all ages gather outdoors to search for these items in different places.
-Easter has evolved into a familiar festivity, a time when they spend some time together and create new memories!
-During this time, Cadbury chocolate made its first appearance, and with it, the delicious chocolate eggs, a tradition that remains today.
-Let’s travel now to New York, where the New York City’s Easter Parade takes place each year since the 19th century!
-This celebration is held on Easter Sunday, when Fifth Avenue is closed to traffic.
+For example, one of the most typical traditions from this time in countries such as the United Kingdom is the egg hunt, in which children of all ages gather outdoors to search for hidden eggs.
+Easter has evolved into a familiar festivity, a time to spend time together and create new memories!
+Cadbury chocolate made its first appearance during this time with the delicious chocolate eggs, a tradition that remains today.
+Let’s travel now to New York, where New York City’s Easter Parade has taken place each year since the 19th century!
+This celebration is held on Easter Sunday on Fifth Avenue.
 It has one simple rule - to bring your best and most original hat!

 worldmap

-We’ve seen how important Easter for the Christian community is, but there are many ways to celebrate this special holiday.
-Easter eggs, trees, sweets or the Holy Week are just a few of them.
+We’ve seen how important Easter is for the Christian community, but there are many ways to celebrate this special holiday.
+Easter eggs, trees, sweets, and the Holy Week are just a few Easter traditions.
 Ready to learn more about this festivity?
 Just keep reading, and take notes!

 Australia